 The taxation of consolidated groups and MEC groups (that is, the taxing of wholly owned eligible companies, partnerships and trusts as if they are part of a single head company) was introduced on 1 July 2002.
-Many small businesses use simple structures (a single company, partnership or trust) and will not be affected by the consolidation legislation.
-It is not relevant to the business activity of individuals (such as people operating as sole traders or in partnership).
-However, consolidation may be an option for your business if the business structure includes a company that wholly owns one or more entities.
+Consolidation may be an option for your business if the business structure includes a company that wholly owns one or more entities.